H2CK/webtrees/README.md

 * `-e PORT` - change port web server listens on
 * `-e UPDATE_ON_START` - if set to TRUE the auto-update functionality on restart is activated
 * `-e ENABLE_REMOTE_USER` - if set to TRUE use REMOTE_USER for authentication
+* `-e DISABLE_SSL` - if set to TRUE the image only provides an http entpoint.
+You should also set the port, because default port 443 is not modifed by this setting.

 ## Versions
 + **2017/10/13:** Initial release. webtrees 1.7.9